Promapp helps Mackay create a resilient improvement culture.

 Why is process important to your organization?

 Mackay Regional Council is a large-scale operation.
-With increasing scale and complexity, we realised we’d need to find better ways for our teams to work together.
+With increasing scale and complexity, we realized we’d need to find better ways for our teams to work together.

 It’s fair to say our world before Promapp looked like a bit of a free-for-all.
 Processes were mapped as-and-when we needed them and there wasn’t much planning involved.
 Processes were often saved as work instructions in various locations using Visio and Word documents, and they were difficult for everyone to access because they weren’t in a centralized location.
 No one had ownership of them, and they were never reviewed or updated.